 Tendons are strong and inelastic straps that connect the muscle to bone.
 Even though tendons are incredibly strong, they require protection from constant rubbing as they pass over bones at a joint.
 Sheaths filled with synovial fluid surround the tendons as they cross the wrist, protecting the tendons of the flexor muscles as they contract and relax.

-Eventually, the median nerve becomes so irritated that the nerve starts to send out inappropriate and uncomfortable signals leading to many of the symptoms of Carpal Tunnel Syndrome.
+Eventually, the median nerve becomes so irritated that the nerve starts to send out inappropriate and uncomfortable signals like tingling and numbness, leading to many of the symptoms of Carpal Tunnel Syndrome.
 This is a good reason to drink plenty of water .
 Having enough fluid in your system will help prevent this dehydrating effect.

 To learn more about Carpal Tunnel Syndrome, visit the following sections: